 You need to investigate your lighting

-Lights are something we take for granted around the home when it comes to energy consumption, until there’s a black out of course.
+Lights are something we take for granted around the home when it comes to energy usage, until there’s a black out of course.
 But what you can do to save the planet and save yourself a dollar is change the globes.
 Replace your standard bulbs with energy-efficient compact fluorescent (CFL) bulbs, which not only give off the same light but can also be recycled.
 They can be used outdoors, last 10 times longer than standard light bulbs, and plenty of local retailers sell them at discounted prices.
 What’s not to love?

 Keep an eye on your appliances